The Best Thuuz Alternative in 2026

 Every game gets two scores that are blended together:

-- Importance — before tipoff, how much does this game matter?
-Based on team rankings, betting spreads, rivalry history, standings implications, national TV, and star player matchups.
+• Importance—before the opening whistle, how much does this game matter?
+Based on team quality, rankings, betting spreads, rivalry history, standings implications, national TV, and star matchups.
+For soccer, also includes advancement odds in knockout competitions and live title/qualification/relegation probabilities in league play.

 The result is a combined score from 0–100 and a tier: Must-Watch (78+), Interesting (55+), or lower.
-Games scoring 90+ are genuinely historic — think overtime thrillers between top-10 teams or playoff-clinching buzzer-beaters.
+Games scoring 90+ are genuinely historic—think overtime thrillers between top-10 teams, playoff-clinching buzzer-beaters, or Champions League knockouts decided in the dying minutes.

 Sports Covered